qudeowl/vanilla-ui-overhaul/README.md

 **Automatic (recommended)**

-Run the installer again and choose **Uninstall**, or verify your game files on Steam to revert everything back to default.
+1. Run the .bat
+2. Select [2] Uninstall
+3. Verify game files on Steam.

 **Manual**

-Verify game files on Steam.
-If you installed v1.0, also delete `spawnmenu_theme.lua` from `...\garrysmod\lua\autorun\client" if it exists`
+1. Verify game files on Steam.
+2. If you installed v1.0, also delete `spawnmenu_theme.lua` from `...\garrysmod\lua\autorun\client" if it exists`

 **Manual (Alternative)**